tdematos/Calculator-TOP/README.md

 In then end I was able to compile all of my code into a `.js` file by typing `tsc` intot he **terminal**.

 I also made sure to use `Netlify` to launch my application, which I found easier to use then `Github Pages`.

+### V3.0

+Added header to the app page.
+Made sure that that the application can work on both mobile and desktop by utilizing `flex-box` and `flex-wrap`.
+Added a table to hold calculations through a combination of `html`, `sass` and `typescript`.
+I also added the functionality to add data from the calculations through the use of `local storage`.

+Bugs that were fixed:

+- Perecentage button not functioning in calculator was fixed.

 ## Instructions to run code